ocaml/odoc/README.md

 λ opam pin add odoc.dev git+https://github.com/ocaml/odoc

 ```

-> BuckleScript support currently requires the latest development version of odoc.

 Now with that working, we can point `odoc` to the path where BuckleScript saves
 the compiled code that we can use to generate our documentation.
 This path is